 ICC Holdings, Inc. is a Pennsylvania corporation that was organized in 2016.
 As used in this Form 10-K, references to the "Company," "we," "us," and "our" refer to the consolidated group.
 On a stand-alone basis ICC Holdings, Inc. is referred to as the "Parent Company."
-The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., dba Beverage Insurance Specialty, a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; Southern Hospitality Education, LLC, dba Katkin, a full-service food safety and education company, and Illinois Casualty Company (ICC), an operating insurance company.
+The consolidated group consists of the holding company, ICC Holdings, Inc.; Two Rivers Realty Investments, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., dba Beverage Insurance Specialty, a wholesale insurance agency; Estrella Innovative Solutions, Inc., an outsourcing company; Southern Hospitality Education, LLC, dba Katkin, a full-service food safety and education company; Guild Insurance Inc. (Guild), an operating insurance agency acquired in October 2023; and Illinois Casualty Company (ICC), an operating insurance company.
 ICC is an Illinois domiciled company.
+ICC owns Two Rivers Investment Properties, LLC, a real estate services and holding company, and ICC Re Limited, a vehicle to participate in various Lloyd's of London (Lloyd's) syndicate's underwriting activity.

 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
 ICC writes business in Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Utah, and Wisconsin and markets through independent agents.
-Approximately 22.6% and 24.0% of the premium was written in Illinois for the years ended December 31, 2022 and December 31, 2021, respectively.
+Approximately 23.1% and 22.6% of the premium was written in Illinois for the years ended December 31, 2023 and December 31, 2022, respectively.
 The Company operates as a single segment.

-We primarily market our products through a network of 191 independent agents in the states that we write in.
-ICC's financial strength rating of "A-" (Excellent) has been reaffirmed as of July 19, 2022, which is the fourth highest out of fifteen possible ratings.
+We primarily market our products through a network of 184 independent agents in the states that we write in.
+ICC's financial strength rating of "A-" (Excellent) has been reaffirmed as of August 10, 2023, which is the fourth highest out of fifteen possible ratings.
 The Long-Term ICR is stable.
 A.M.
 Best also reaffirmed the Long-Term ICR of ICC Holdings, Inc. at "bbb-" (Good).
-The outlook assigned to the credit ratings of the Company stable, as of July 19, 2022.
+The outlook assigned to the credit ratings of the Company is stable, as of August 10, 2023.
 We expect that ICC's upcoming evaluation by A.M.
-Best should occur on or about May 4, 2023, and therefore the ratings from this evaluation will not be available at the time of this report.
+Best should occur on May 9, 2024; therefore, the ratings from this evaluation will not be available at the time of this report.